-Since 1992, RISC with their Virtual Training Assistant (VTA) learning management system has focused on solving the administration challenges of compliance training in regulated industries.
+Since 1992, RISC with its Virtual Training Assistant (VTA) learning management system, has focused on solving the administrative challenges of compliance training in regulated industries.

 Organizations in regulated industries like energy, financial, pharmaceutical and transportation have complex compliance training and certification management challenges.
 Regulatory standards and the associated training requirements vary at local, state, national and international levels and organizations that operate across these regulatory lines have little choice but to juggle the administrative complexity or pay the piper.
 If an organization is caught out of compliance, they pay substantial accumulating fines.

 Compliance management is not glamorous.
 It is hard work.
 Think LMS in overalls.
 Grown over two decades, RISC has a level of granular configurability that can support any mandatory training scenario.
 It’s admin heavy.
 Real heavy.